Measurement-induced entanglement and complexity in random constant-depth 2D quantum circuits: Rigorous bounds on measurement-induced entanglement

-provided $F_{\rm SAW} \geq 2$, where $F_{\rm SAW} = -\log \mathcal{Z}_{\rm SAW}$ is the free energy of a statistical mechanics model of self-avoiding walks on the dual lattice which separate the region $A$ from $C$ [defined in Eqs.~(\ref{eq:SAWZDef}, \ref{eq:BoltzmannS2})]. \end{theorem}
+Instead of applying the triangle inequality as in \cref{eq:TriangleIneqXI}, in this section we analyse the expression \cref{eq:ErrorSumI} more carefully.
+This will result in a nontrivial upper bound on $\epsilon$ in terms of a different statistical mechanics partition function, which describes self-avoiding walks, \cref{lem:SAWQeBound}.
+In turn, we will arrive at our main technical result, \cref{thm:EntBound}, a lower bound on MIE.\\

-In the rest of this section, we prove \cref{lem:SAWQeBound}.
-As with the calculation of quasientropy, the Ising spins defined in the previous section are subject to boundary conditions on $A$ and $C$.
+The Ising spins defined in the previous section are reminiscent of those that appeared in the calculation of quasientropy.
+As before, they are subject to boundary conditions on $A$ and $C$.
 These ensure that every configuration has at least one domain wall separating $A$ from $C$ with $\sigma_i = +1$ on the $C$ side and $\sigma_i = -1$ on the $A$ side, and which terminates on the boundaries of the system.
 We refer to these domain walls as \textit{separating domain walls}, an example of which is depicted in Fig.~\ref{fig:DomainWall}.
 The intuition we have developed so far indicates that separating domain walls are associated with entanglement, and thus it makes sense to treat them more explicitly.
 In the following, we will consider pre-measurement states on the triangular lattice, understanding that the square lattice corresponds to the special case where we set the virtual dimension of certain bonds to 1 (those that are horizontal in Figure \ref{fig:DomainWall}).

 Let us start by picking one particular separating domain wall $W$, which lives on the bonds of the lattice, and write $\mathcal{I}_W \subset \mathcal{I}$ for the set of all configurations that have this domain wall in their configuration.
 We write $W^- \subset B$ for the subset of sites that immediately neighbour the domain wall on the $A$-side, and $W^+$ for the same on the $C$ side.
 We can characterize $\mathcal{I}_W$ as the set of all spin configurations for which $\sigma_i = \pm 1$ for all $i \in W^{\pm}$.
 All other spins apart from $\sigma_{A,C}$ are unconstrained, and we can write $F_A$, $F_C$ for the sets of `free' sites that are on the $A$- and $C$-side of the domain wall, respectively.
 The sum over $I \in \mathcal{I}_W$ then becomes